16 Oct 2020 USPS Holiday Shipping Guide

-The United States Postal Service (USPS) expects to process and deliver 16 billion pieces of mail and packages this holiday season.
-Last year, they processed 900 million packages from Thanksgiving to New Year’s Day.
-The USPS has predicted that the two weeks leading up to Christmas (Dec 9-23), they expect to deliver nearly 200 million packages each week!
-Use The Boutique Hub’s 2019 USPS Holiday Shipping Guide to minimize the hassle and to assure that your packages reach your customers on time and safely.
+Every year around this time, the United States Postal Service publishes their annual Holiday Shipping Dates for you to use as a guide to making sure packages get delivered in time for the holidays.
+In past years, they processed 900 million packages from Thanksgiving to New Year’s Day.
+Use The Boutique Hub’s 2020 USPS Holiday Shipping Guide to minimize the hassle and to assure that your packages reach your customers on time and safely.

 USPS Packaging Tips: